avi9111/GameSheet/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+For more details see [Document in GameSheet Project](https://github.com/avi9111/GameSheet).

-### Thank you Jekyll Support this Page
+### Jekyll Support this Page

 Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.